LIPS-scheme/lips/docs/docs/scheme-intro/what-is-lisp.md

 * [LIPS](https://lips.js.org/)

-The official website for Scheme programming language is [scheme.org](https://www.scheme.org/), which containts more up to date [list of Scheme implemetnations](https://get.scheme.org/).
+The official website for Scheme programming language is [scheme.org](https://www.scheme.org/), which contains more up to date [list of Scheme implementations](https://get.scheme.org/).

 ### SRFI Documents